The NightCap: The Debut

 The NightCap was a very cheap show to make and was produced by the Sunrise staff, 'for free'.
 As with The Morning Show, Boland's mind was again caught in a 'spiral' on the eve of the debut.
-The classification for the show was unique in its self.
+The classification for the show was unique in itself.
 American crooner, Beau, walked in the shot and put everybody on notice.
 His role was of that of Jono Coleman on Studio Ten- the Voiceover guy with a difference.
 As the show was on 7HD, the ratings were never collected so no one really knows how this show rated.
 It was also broadcast live on Yahoo!
 The show took talk-back calls and rad out emails as they came in, and web-cams ere set up around the studio so the panel was viewed from several angles.
 It had different content and a very different style- Ten's The Project wasn't on air yet.